Educators from around the country share their favorite educational apps.

 thinkstock By Ana Tintocalis California is one step closer to bringing free online textbooks for state college students, a huge step for the open education movement.
 A historic bill on the desk of Governor Jerry Brown would give college professors, and thereby students, an option to use free online, customizable curriculum rather than print textbooks, […]

+Lenny Gonzales By Joanna Lin For public school students in California, where you live usually determines where you can learn.
+To David Haglund, that’s not right.
 Last month, Haglund, principal of the Riverside Virtual School, an online independent study program run by the Riverside Unified School District, introduced a statewide ballot initiative [PDF] that would […]

 From a press release sent today on behalf of new California Schools Chief Tom Torlakson: “The law won’t let me call out the National Guard,” Torlakson said.
 “So I’m saying to every Californian: ‘Your schools need your help.
 And they need it now.’”
 Torlakson said the California Department of Education would do its part, including […]

 California’s graduation rate overall has gone up, according to a press release by State Schools Chief Jack O’Connell.
 “In 2008-09, 70.1 percent of public school students in California graduated from high school, up from 68.5 percent last year.
 The adjusted four-year derived dropout rate for the same school year is 21.7 percent, up from 18.9 […]